Student-centric advice and objective recommendations

-As we’ve mentioned, various publications rank Ivy League schools differently.
-Although there are no official Ivy League rankings, you’ll generally see the same three schools at the top of most lists – Harvard, Yale, and Princeton.
-Collectively known as the “Big Three,” they carry a certain prestige within the League.
-They’re also the three oldest universities out of the bunch.
+Although there are no official Ivy League rankings, you’ll generally see the same three schools at the top of most lists: Harvard, Yale, and Princeton.
+Collectively known as the “Big Three,” they carry a certain prestige within the League since they’re the three oldest universities out of the bunch.

 Below is the complete list of Ivy League schools in alphabetical order: